 Trails are another important amenity that connect people with the outdoors.
 Oakville has one of the most extensive trail systems per capita in Ontario.
-Despite Oakville's growing population, annual additions of trail infrastructure have allowed for an increase in trail availability (Figure 22).
+Despite Oakville's growing population, frequent additions of trail infrastructure have allowed for an increase in trail availability (Figure 22).

-During the past year Parks and Open Space staff have been working with a consultant in order to inventory the trail system, which has resulted in better information on the total kilometres.
-In 2012, based on work done with the consultant, a major recalculation was done in GIS, which resulted in the number of kilometres for the trail system increasing significantly from 2011 (223 km) to 2012 (312 km).
+In 2012, Parks and Open Space staff worked with a consultant in order to inventory the trail system to provide more accurate information.
+A major recalculation was done in GIS, which resulted in the number of kilometres for the trail system increasing significantly from 2011 (223 km) to 2012 (312 km).
+In 2013, 1 km was added to the trail system, bringing the total to 313 km.